ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `sitemap`: Let the page appear in the sitemap.xml.
 Default: *true*

 * `no_robots`: By setting this field to true, the page will not end up in the search results of google or any other search engine.
+Default: *false*

 * `custom_editme`: This attribute can be used to specify an alternative file when clicked on the edit-me or history button.
 Example: _data/news.yml